-You access your Qmail from the below icon in the right-hand side of Neo's top navigation bar.
-If you have unread Qmails, the amount will appear on top of the Qmail icon:
+You access your Qmail from the envelope icon in the right-hand side of Neo's top navigation bar.
+If you have unread Qmails, the number of unread Qmails will appear on top of the Qmail icon:

 Clicking the Qmail icon brings you to the Qmail overview.
 This view appears in a side panel in order for you to be able to view Schedule, or other parts of the app, while writing a Qmail.
 This view allows you to: